 Finally, if there was not a Resurrection, then what accounts for the changed behavior of the Apostles?

 Other Bible Evidence.
 This is not to say that the rest of the New Testament does not also contain evidence that Jesus was Christ.
 As just noted, the changed behavior of the Apostles is evidence of the Resurrection.
-And that behavior is documented not just or even principally in the Gospels, but in Acts (and in the letters from Peter and John); I should throw in year Jesus’ brother James, who was apparently not a believer before the Resurrection, but certainly was afterwards.
+And that behavior is documented not just or even principally in the Gospels, but in Acts (and in the letters from Peter and John); I should throw in here Jesus’ brother James, who was apparently not a believer before the Resurrection, but certainly was afterwards (maybe this describes Jude, too).

 In particular, Acts tells us the story of Paul’s conversion — as do his letters — and how do we account for Paul’s 180-degree turn unless he really did meet the risen Christ on the road to Damascus?
 Paul is clearly not a stupid, ignorant, flighty, or incompetent man, and why would he have undergone the travails he underwent and written so brilliantly and worked so hard to establish churches, to say nothing of having his head chopped off in Rome, if he didn’t believe that Jesus was divine?
 To tweak C.S.
 Lewis’s dilemma, we have to ask whether Paul was a liar, a lunatic, or the Lord’s witness.
 And why would Luke have written not only his Gospel but also Acts if he — who was also no dummy and who traveled with Paul and must have known him well — thought Paul a charlatan or kook?